Predictive Churn with the Set of Good Models: Methodology

-Given that Bayesian approaches can be computationally prohibitive when training neural networks, methods have been proposed for uncertainty estimation that require training only a single deep neural network (DNN).
-Previous work has identified an important condition for DNN uncertainty estimation is that the classifier is aware of the distance between test examples and training examples.
-Specifically, \citet{SNGP-2020} propose \emph{Spectral-normalized Neural Gaussian Process} (SNGP) for leveraging Gaussian processes in support of distance awareness.
+We aim to understand whether a model type with enhanced uncertainty quantification or uncertainty awareness (UA) can help identify such unstable examples.
+Given that Bayesian approaches can be computationally prohibitive when training neural networks, methods have been proposed for uncertainty estimation that require training only a single deep neural network (DNN)~\citep{prior-networks2018, evidential2018, shu-etal-2017-doc, Bendale2016, single-uncertainties2019, calandra2016manifold, 2022enhanced, riquelme2018deep, scalable-bayes2015, just-a-bit2020, vanamersfoort2020uncertainty, SNGP-2020, plex}; in particular, we implement the Spectral-Normalized Neural Gaussian Process (SNGP) method~\cite{SNGP-2020} given its widespread use in industry settings.

+\citet{SNGP-2020} propose \emph{Spectral-normalized Neural Gaussian Process} (SNGP) for leveraging Gaussian processes in support of distance awareness.
 The Gaussian process is approximated using a Laplace approximation, resulting in a closed-form posterior for computing predictive uncertainty.
-SNGP improves distance awareness by ensuring that (1) the output layer is distance aware by replacing the dense output layer with a Gaussian process, and (2) the hidden layers are distance preserving by applying spectral normalization on weight matrices.
+SNGP improves distance awareness by ensuring that (1) the output layer is distance aware by replacing the dense output layer with a Gaussian process and (2) the hidden layers are distance preserving by applying spectral normalization on weight matrices.
+In our experiments, we implement both a standard DNN and a DNN updated with the SNGP technique (DNN-UA for uncertainty-awareness).